mattijn/topojson/README.md

 To create a certain synergy between the JavaScript and Python implementation the same naming conventions was adopted for the processing steps (`extract`, `join`, `cut`, `dedup`, `hashmap`).
 Even though the actual code differs significant.

 Some subtile differences are existing between the JavaScript implementation and the current Python implementation for deriving the Topology.
-Some of these deviation are briefly mentioned here:
+Some of these deviations are briefly mentioned here:

 1. The extraction class stores all the different geometrical objects as Shapely LineStrings in `linestrings` and keeps a record of these linestrings available under the key `bookkeeping_geoms`.
 In the JavaScript implementation there is a differentiation of the geometries between `lines`, `rings` and a seperate object containing all `coordinates`.
 Since the current approach adopts `shapely` for much of the heavy lifting this extraction is working against us (in the cut-process).